jhellingman/tei2html/README.md

 reasonable in any case.)

-If you need modifications, extensions of these scripts, or need to have other TEI/XML/XSLT related work done, please be in touch with me on how I can help (at a fee).
+If you need modifications, extensions of these scripts, or need to have other TEI/XML/XSLT related work done, please be in touch with me on how I can help.

 ## Directories

   * samples: contains a number of sample files (of books posted to Project Gutenberg; I am in the process of adding all my TEI master files to GitHub: see https://github.com/GutenbergSource for many more examples).
-  * sandbox: contains experimental code.
+  * sandbox: contains experimental code, better ignored if you don't want to play around.
   * schemas: contains schema definition for a number of supplementary XML formats.
   * style: contains CSS stylesheets, used by the generated HTML and ePub results.
   * test: contains a test TEI file, complete with the generated output in XML, HTML and ePub format.
 This